VIDY/embed-web-examples/docs/TableofContents.md

 Type: String<br>
 Default: 'body'

-The selector of the parent container that wraps the text content Vidy should traverse.
+The html selector of the parent container that wraps the text content Vidy should traverse.

 ## Advanced Dynamic Installation

 ```